JacobRosey/About-Me/README.md

 - 👋 Hi, I’m @JacobRosey
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in web development
 - 🌱 I’m currently studying computer science at Western Michigan University
 - 📫 How to reach me: jtp4113@wmich.edu

-  (Hello CYCS-1200)

 <!---
 JacobRosey/JacobRosey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.